edombowsky/coursera-alg1/README.md

 coursera-alg1
 =============

-Coursera Algorithms, Part I  Princeton University
+This repository holds my solutions to the programming assignments for the Coursera course "Algorithms, Part I  Princeton University" by Kevin Wayne and Robert Sedgewick.
+For more information, see [the course website](https://class.coursera.org/algs4partI-005).